 States With Most Division I College Basketball Teams

 Which State Has the Most College Basketball Teams?

-As of 2024, California has 25 different Division I college basketball programs, which is more than any other state.
+As of 2025, California and Texas each have 25 different Division I college basketball programs, which is more than any other state.

+States With Most Division I College Basketball Teams